vippsas/vipps-ecom-api/vipps-ecom-api.md

 _Reserve capture_ is the normal flow.

-When then end user approves an initiated payment it will be reserved until you capture it.
-When the order is reserved the amount is marked as reserved by the bank, but not transferred.
+When then end user approves an initiated payment, it will be reserved until you capture it.
+When the order is reserved, the amount is marked as reserved by the bank, but not transferred.

 ### Direct capture

 When _direct capture_ is activated, all payment reservations will instantly be captured.

-When doing _direct capture_ Vipps is responsible for the customer receiving the purchased product.
+When doing _direct capture_, Vipps is responsible for the customer receiving the purchased product.
-Because of this, _direct capture_ requires additional compliance checks, and the following requirements apply:
+Because of this, _direct capture_ requires additional compliance checks and the following requirements apply:

 - The merchant must have an annual revenue of more than 10 million NOK